ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 1. Go to **Shared processor pools** in the {{site.data.keyword.powerSys_notm}} user interface under **Compute**.
 2. Click **Create pool**.
-3. In the **Create new shared processor pool** window, define the following preferences based on your requirements:
+3. In the **Create new Shared processor pool** window, define the following preferences based on your requirements:
   |Field|Description|
   |----|----|
   |Name|Enter a name that is unique within your cloud account.\n Use a name of minimum 2 characters and a maximum of 12 characters.
 Alphanumeric characters are not allowed and underscore (‘_’) is only allowed as a special character.|